AloniRegev/Clouds-Classifications-Project/README.md

-# Building defense against adversarial examples in NN
+# Defense Against Adversarial Examples in NN
 Final project in a deep learning course at the University of Haifa.

 ## Objectives:
-* Attack: deep fool
+* Attack: Deep Fool
-* Defenses: adversarial training, feature squeezing in the form of median smoothing.
+* Defenses: Adversarial training, feature squeezing in the form of median smoothing.
 Each one done separately against the given attack

 ## Data set:
-Cifar10
+CIFAR-10

 ### Authors:
 * [Neta Oren](https://github.com/n242)